The Good, the Bad and the Ugly: Casting

 After Leone offered Clint Eastwood a role in his next movie, traveling to California to persuade him, Eastwood agreed to make the film, playing Blondie, upon being paid $250,000 and receiving 10 percent of the profits from the North American markets—a deal with which Leone was not happy.

 The director originally considered Gian Maria Volonté (who portrayed the villains in both the preceding films) for the role of Tuco, but felt that the role required someone with "natural comic talent".
 In the end, Leone chose Eli Wallach, based on his role in the "Railroads" scene of How the West Was Won (1962).
-Upon meeting Leone, Wallach was sceptical about playing this type of character again, but immediately agreed after Leone screened the opening credit sequence from For a Few Dollars More.
-The two men got along well, sharing the same bizarre sense of humour.
+Upon meeting Leone, Wallach was skeptical about playing this type of character again, but immediately agreed after Leone screened the opening credit sequence from For a Few Dollars More.
+The two men got along well, sharing the same bizarre sense of humor.
 Leone allowed Wallach to make changes to his character in terms of his outfit and recurring gestures.
-Both Eastwood and Van Cleef realised that the character of Tuco was close to Leone's heart, and the director and Wallach also became good friends.
+Both Eastwood and Van Cleef realized that the character of Tuco was close to Leone's heart.
 They communicated in French, which Wallach spoke badly and Leone spoke well.
 Van Cleef observed, "Tuco is the only one of the trio the audience gets to know all about.
 We meet his brother and find out where he came from and why he became a bandit."

 For the role of Angel Eyes, Leone originally wanted Enrico Maria Salerno (who had dubbed Eastwood's voice for the Italian versions of the Dollars Trilogy films) or Charles Bronson, but the latter was already committed to playing in The Dirty Dozen (1967).
 Leone eventually wished to work with Lee Van Cleef again, saying, "I said to myself that Van Cleef had first played a romantic character in For a Few Dollars More.
 The idea of getting him to play a character who was the opposite of that began to appeal to me."